matheuslmpereira/flutter-audio-analiser/README.md

 ### Practical tests

-Intense processing has about a 10-20% overhead, and special isolate calls are massively ruined on debug.
+Intense processing has about a 10-20% overhead, and in special isolate calls are massively ruined on debug.

 | **Test Type** | **Mode**  | **Average Time Taken (ms)** |
 |---------------|-----------|-----------------------------|